 This is some of the equipment we use on a day to day basis.
 Please note that I have a sponsorship with Black Diamond Equipment.

-Aspect, Black Diamond.
-Rocker tip to tradition camber, 90mm underfoot.
-Used for long tours, working ski patrol, this is my quiver skis, a favorite for years now.
+Helio 115, Black Diamond.
+Rocker tip to tradition camber, 115mm underfoot.
+Used for long tours, guiding, this is my favorite ski.
 I will still be skiing this one for a few years before replacing.

-Custom, Black Diamond.
+Crispi World Cup EVO.
 You can’t go wrong with stiffness.
 For me, this is the only boot that ticks all the boxes.
 My boot for the last 4 years.
 Stiff, NTN, with low tech inserts, front and back.
 Be careful if you are not a powerful or heavy rider, this boot might be too much.
 You could go for the NTN Evo

 Bishop, BMF Binding can compete with the Outlaw X fin all aspects.
-If you want the burly on piste binding, you gotta try this all metal binding.
+If you want the burly on piste binding, you gotta try this badass metal binding.